 Taxonomy and molecular phylogenetics of Ensiculiferaceae, fam. nov.
-(Peridiniales, Dinophyceae), with consideration of the life-history
+(Peridiniales, Dinophyceae), with consideration of their life-history

-Zhun Lia, Kenneth Neil Mertensb*, Marc Gottschlingc, Haifeng Gud, Sylvia Söhnerc, Andrea M. Pricee,f, Fabienne Marretg, Vera Pospelovah,i, Kirsty F. Smithj, Consuelo Carbonell-Moorek, Elisabeth Nézanb, Gwenael Bilienb and Hyeon Ho Shinl*
+Zhun Lia, Kenneth Neil Mertensb*, Marc Gottschlingc, Haifeng Gud, Sylvia Söhnerc, Andrea M. Pricee,f, Fabienne Marretg, Vera Pospelovah,i, Kirsty F. Smithj, Consuelo Carbonell-Moorek, Elisabeth Nézanb,l, Gwenael Bilienb and Hyeon Ho Shinm*

+Please note that there was a mistake with SEM images.
+The SEM images from the P. imariense strain were not from France, but from New Zealand.
+I’ve made the modifications.
+You also need to include the sequence and publish it here:

+>Ensiculifera imariensis Opoa Bay D1_D3 (18-719)

+GATTCCCTCAGTAATGGCGAATGAACAGGGATAAGCTCAGCATGGAAATTGGGGCCTGCGGCCTTGAATTGTAATCTGGAGATGTATTGCCAACGGAGGCGCAGATGTAAGCCTCTTGGAAAAGAGCATCATCGAGGGTGAGAATCCCGTTTGTCATCTGCAGTCCCCCGTGCACGGCATACCTTCTAAGAGTCACGTTCCTCGGGATTGGAGCGCAAAGTGGGTGGTAAATTTCATCTAAAGCTAAATATTGGTTTGAGACCGATAGCAAACAAGTACCATGAGGGAAAGGTGAAAAGGACTTTGAAAAGAGAGTTAAAAGTGCCTGAAATTGTTGAAAGGGAAGCGAATGGAACCAGTGTGTCGTGGCGAGATTGTTGCATGCCAATGTGATGATCTGCTGTTTCAGCGCAAGTGTGGCAGTAGGTTTTGATCAGGATGTGTGCAATGCTTCTTGCCTTGTGTGTCAACTTCAATTCGCATTTGAAGAAAACTCCAAGGACATGGTAACTTGCCTTCGGGTGTGTGAATGTGTTTGGCTGAATTCATATGTGTATTGATCGTTGACTAAATGGTTCCTTTCGACCCGTCTTGAAACACGGACCAAGGAGTCTAACATATGTGCGAGTTCACGGGTGGGTAAACCTGCTTGCGCAATGAAAGTGACTGCTGGGATTCTTGCACCAGCAACCGACCAATCAATTGAGAGAGGTTTGAGTATGAGCATATCTGTTAGGACCCGAAAGATGGTGAACTATGCCTGTGAAGGGCAAACTCAGGGGAAACTTCTGATGGAGGCTCGTAGCGATACTGACGTGCAAATCGTTCGTCATAACATGGGTAT

+Note also:

+There were a lot of “fam. nov.” in the text.
+Reviewer 2 remarked to remove a lot of these.
+This is now done.

+Note also

+Shin and Li can you manage these remarks?

+Haifeng remarks: P.11, line 256, Sa was not indicated in Fig. 2A; line 261, Sp was not indicated in Fig. 2I.

 a Biological Resource Center, Korea Research Institute of Bioscience and Biotechnology, 181 Ipsingil, Jeongeup 56212, Korea